The following post is from Kate of Modern Alternative Mama: Why I Love Kombucha

 There are several benefits to kombucha, and I’ll just summarize a few here.

 Healthy “Beverage Replacement” Option

 Trying to kick soda?
 How about coffee?
 Kombucha can replace these!
-It’s carbonated, like soda (but naturally so, not forced) so it satisfies many peoples’ craving.
-But it isn’t full of the sugar, artificial colors and flavors, etc. that soda is.
+It’s carbonated, like soda (but naturally so, not forced) so it satisfies many peoples’ cravings.
+But it isn’t full of the sugar, artificial colors, flavors, etc., that soda is.
 It contains a very small amount of caffeine, but more importantly, a lot of B vitamins, so it can help naturally give you energy (thus replacing coffee and other caffeinated drinks).

 Good Health Benefits

 In addition to helping you kick a soda addiction, kombucha has excellent health benefits.
 It is great for hydration (contains electrolytes), has B vitamins for energy, and has probiotics.
 In fact, it has so much good stuff that if you’re not used to probiotic foods, you might want to start slow!
 It can have a pretty strong effect on some people.